Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/Calibration/README.md

 A good choice for point 2 is to leave the checker flat in front of both the mirrors.
 Usually, we keep this as the first or last image, though it may be any image in the set.
 After that, you can free yourself of the worry that the checker is visisble in all views and focus only on one particular view at a time.

-> We only recommend breaking the assumption if following it makes movement very restrictive or results in a bad calibration.
+> We only recommend breaking the assumption if following it makes checker movement very restrictive (necessary for a good calibration) or results in a bad calibration.

 #### **Calibration and Reconstruction Accuracy**
 Reconstruction accuracy is heavily dependent upon good calibration, so make sure you cover a variety of poses when taking the calibration images or recording the calibration video.
 If BCT shows good reprojections but the undistorted function results in bogus undistortions, or the reconstruction is inaccurate, or reprojections are fine for some points on the image and bad for others, it is VERY likely the calibration is faulty.

-In such cases, try to remove redundant and bad images from the existing set of calibration images, and take more calibration images with a variety of poses and repeat the calibration.
+In such cases, try to remove redundant and bad images from the existing set of calibration images, and take more calibration images with a greater variety of poses and repeat the calibration.

-## **II - Original View Calibration**
+## **Step II - Original View Calibration**

 This section explains how to use the **Camera Calibration Toolbox for Matlab**, also called the **Bouguet Calibration Toolbox (BCT)** after the author, to calibrate the original set of images.
 We go through all the relevant features of the toolbox step-by-step for our purposes below.